Analysis: Despite huge financial incentive, MLB’s proposed plan to play games in Arizona seems far-fetched

 MLB is a $10 billion-a-year business, and it’s hemorrhaging money without games.
 Owners are generating no revenue from games not being played.
 Many own their own regional sports networks, from which no ratings are being generated.
 And players are not getting their typical paychecks that were expected.

-Beyond giving people a worthwhile escape during this awful time or the idea of trying to find a level of normalcy in a world that will never return to the way it was, the dollars involved matter most in all of this.
+Beyond giving people a worthwhile escape during this awful time or the idea of trying to find a level of normalcy in a world that will never return to the way it was, the dollars involved matter most.

-It’s why players would even consider a four-month sequestration from families.
-For every multimillionaire, who also still has financial commitments, there are at least two players operating on the periphery of the roster, hoping to earn the pro-rated MLB minimum salary that would provide a year or two of financial security.
+It’s why players would consider a four-month sequestration from families.
+For every multimillionaire, who also still has financial commitments, there are multiple players operating on the periphery of the roster, hoping to earn the prorated MLB minimum salary that would provide a year or two of financial security.
 It’s the players that aren’t wealthy and were relying on that first or second season of MLB money who would be motivated to agree to this plan.

 The Mariners’ slew of young players, most with less than a full year of MLB service time, would likely jump at a return.